Discover top website trends and insights for 2025

 Web standards benefit both the people who use the web and those who build for it.
 Adhering to web standards and following WCAG guidelines improves search engine results and accessibility while supporting evolving technology and design flexibility.

-Google, for example, uses site crawlers that comb your content to figure out what it’s about, where numbered lists are, what words are on each page, etc. From this information, it decides which keywords your content is relevant to and where to put your website in its search engine results pages (SERPs).
-Since 93% of all website traffic comes through search engines, being indexed correctly and placed high-up in results is crucial to your site’s visibility.
+Google, for example, uses site crawlers that comb your content to figure out what it ’' s about, where numbered lists are, what words are on each page, etc. From this information, it decides which keywords your content is relevant to and where to place your website in its search engine results pages (SERPs).

 Accessibility